 Pes anserinus bursitis is a common finding in

 - Patellofemoral arthritis

 - Pes planus [flat foot]

-- Sportspersons who engage in sports requiring side to side movement
+- Engage in sports requiring side to side movement

 Presentation of Pes Anserinus Bursitis

 The patient complains of mild to moderate pain over the medial aspect of knee which is more often when arising from a seated position, with ascending or descending.
-Usually the pain is not present on level surface walking.
-The pain is generally diffuse and site of pain may vary due to presence of other associated pathologies.
-Night pain may be present due to extension of knee on lying down.
+Usually, the pain is not present on level surface walking.
+The pain is generally diffuse and site of pain may vary due to the presence of other associated pathologies.
+Night pain may be present due to the extension of the knee on lying down.

 Palpable crepitus consistent with bursitis occasionally is noted.
-Pain in these patient may also be in joint line as the joint pathologies may coexist.
+Pain in these patients may also be in joint line as the joint pathologies may coexist.

 Hamstring Popliteal Angle